-CHAPTER 38: RESIDENTIAL OPTIONS WAIVER SECTION 38.6: PROVIDER REQUIREMENTS a.
+individuals who will be affected when the ICF/IID is closed and the license is surrendered.
+2. New Option: a.
 If any ICF/IID license is held or was previously held, the licensee must be or have been a provider in good standing; and b.
 Apply for and meet ROW provider qualifications for the Shared Living.
-One Time Transitional Expenses OCDD Host Home Substitute Family Care Module when providing services to adults Class "A" Child Placing License when provider services to children Providers must: 1.
+4G-Provider Owned/Leased Residence 4L- Beneficiary Owned/Leased Residence One Time Transitional Expenses OCDD Host Home Substitute Family Care Module when providing services to adults Class "A" Child Placing License when provider services to children Providers must: 1.
 Have experience in delivering therapeutic services to persons with developmental disabilities; and 2.
 Have staff who have experience working with persons with developmental disabilities.
-Enrolled agency Provider Type 84: Substitute Family Care Specialty 84: Substitute Family Care Subspecialty: 4W Center Based Respite Home and Community-Based Services Provider License Respite Care Module for a facility Enrolled agency Provider Type 83: Waiver-Respite Care Specialty 83: Respite Care Environmental Accessibility Adaptations Home Adaptations: Providers must be registered through the Louisiana State Licensing Board for Contractors as a General Contractor, Home Improvement Contractor, or Residential Building Contractor.
-Environmental Modification providers must meet the following requirements: Must be enrolled as a Medicaid Environmental Modifications Provider; Must comply with all applicable Local (City or Parish) Occupational License(s); All services shall be provided in accordance with applicable State or local requirements; Must meet any state or local requirements for licensure or certification for the work performed, as well as the person performing the service (i.e., building contractors, plumbers, electricians, or engineers); Enrolled agency Provider Type 15: Environmental Modifications Specialty 80: Environmental Modifications
+Enrolled agency Provider Type 84: Substitute Family Care Specialty 84: Substitute Family Care Subspecialty: 4W Center Based Respite Home and Community-Based Services Provider License Respite Care Module for a facility Enrolled agency Provider Type 83: Waiver-Respite Care Specialty 83: Respite Care Environmental Accessibility Adaptations Providers must be registered through the Louisiana State Licensing Board for Contractors as a General Contractor, Home Improvement Contractor, or Residential Building Contractor.
+Environmental Modification providers must meet the following requirements: 1.
+Must be enrolled as a Medicaid Environmental Modifications Provider; 2.
+Must comply with all applicable Local (City or Parish) Occupational License(s); 3.
+All services shall be provided in accordance with applicable State or local requirements; Enrolled agency Provider Type 15: Environmental Modifications Specialty 80: Environmental Modifications